AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 The trained model was bases on ResNet50 pre-trained model, and has reached an accuracy of 95.61%, you can check the python notebook "Training_model.ipynb" if you would like to investigate the possibility of increasing the accuracy.

-After training the model, it can be used by a Flask application which allows user to upload an image (Fake or Pristine) and have the model predict the image's label.
-If you would like to know more about how the web app based on Flask was developed you can refer to the following link: https://www.mvmanh.com/machine-learning/huan-luyen-mo-hinh-deep-learning-de-phan-loai-anh-va-trien-khai-su-dung-trong-thuc-te.html.
+After training the model, it can be used by a Flask application which allows the user to upload an image (Fake or Pristine) and have the model predict the image's label.
+If you would like to know more about how the web app based on Flask was developed, you can refer to the following link: https://www.mvmanh.com/machine-learning/huan-luyen-mo-hinh-deep-learning-de-phan-loai-anh-va-trien-khai-su-dung-trong-thuc-te.html.

 We use Keras training our deep learning networking, an high-level deep learning library that offers a developer-friendly a deep learning framework which is built on top of tensorflow library.